jamiller619/sqleasy/README.md

 # sqleasy

-A minimal, type-friendly async wrapper for SQLite3 using `sql-template-tag` and `sqlite3` for Node.js/TypeScript projects.
+A minimal, type-friendly async wrapper for SQLite using `sql-template-tag` and `sqlite3` for Node.js/TypeScript projects.

 ## Features